Please use a modern browser to view this website. Some elements might not work as expected when using Internet Explorer.

 Built with a GRP hull and GRP superstructure, she benefits from a semi-displacement hull to provide exceptional seakeeping and impressive speeds.
 Powered by twin MAN engines, she comfortably cruises at 12 knots, reaches a maximum speed of 20 knots with a range of up to 1,500 nautical miles from her 15,141 litre fuel tanks at cruising speed.
 Her low draft of 1.58m/5'2" makes her primed for accessing shallow areas and cruising close to the shorelines.

-Set against the backdrop of your chosen cruising ground, you and your guests can enjoy fun on the water with the collection of water toys and accessories aboard Watermachine.
+Watermachine has a good selection of water toys and accessories to entertain you and your guests whilst on charter.
 Principle among these are waterskis that are hugely entertaining whether you are a beginner or a seasoned pro.
-Another excellent feature are two F5S SEABOBs, offering a truly remarkable experience that lets you skim along the surface or swim with the fishes quietly and safely.
-Additionally, there are wakeboards so guests can show off at speed.
+Another excellent feature are two F5S SEABOBs providing agile cruising and diving.
+Also there are wakeboards so guests can show off at speed.
 If that isn't enough Watermachine also features inflatable water toys and paddleboards.
 When it's time to travel from land to see, it couldn't be easier with a Axopar Chase Tender.

 TESTIMONIALS